Douglas Lloyd Campbell

-Douglas Lloyd Campbell OC (May 27, 1895 – April 23, 1995) was a politician in Manitoba, Canada.
+Douglas Lloyd Campbell OC (May 27, 1895 – April 23, 1995) was a Canadian politician in Manitoba.
 He served as the 13th premier of Manitoba from 1948 to 1958.
 He was a member of the Legislative Assembly of Manitoba for 47 years, longer than anyone in the province's history.

 Early life

 Born in Portage la Prairie, Manitoba, the son of John Howard Campbell and Mary Campbell, Campbell was educated there and in Brandon.
 He worked as a farmer and school teacher before entering politics.
 He was also active as a Freemason, serving as master of Assiniboine Lodge No. 7 in Portage.
 He married, in 1920, Gladys Victoria Crampton, daughter of William Nassau Crampton and Elizabeth Dezell.
 They had eight children together, though the last child died soon after birth.

 Provincial political career

 In 1922, Campbell defeated several other contenders to become the United Farmers of Manitoba (UFM) candidate in Lakeside, north of Winnipeg.
 At the UFM nomination meeting, he made a virtue of his inexperience as a professional politician.
 A commanding speaker, he was soon regarded as a rising star in the party.

 The UFM swept Manitoba's countryside in 1922, and Campbell defeated his only opponent, Conservative Herbert Muir, by about 500 votes.
 He faced opposition from Conservative J.R.
 Bend in 1927 and 1932, but won on both occasions.
 No other party ran a candidate against him during this period.

 The UFM, which governed as the Progressive Party of Manitoba, was founded on an ideology of non-partisan, managerial government, with special attention to rural concerns.
 The Progressives formed an alliance with the Manitoba Liberal Party in 1932, and Campbell (among with the others in his party) subsequently became known as a "Liberal-Progressive".
 He again faced Conservative opposition in 1936, this time winning by about 350 votes.